 As a person’s alcohol addiction progresses, their tolerance for alcohol grows higher, making it necessary to consume increasing amounts.
 When they try to decrease the amount they drink or stop drinking completely, people experience withdrawal symptoms that are often painful and distressing.
-Alcoholism recovery in Orange County programs guide a person through the detoxification process and into sobriety.
+Alcoholism treatment programs in Dana Point, California guide a person through the detoxification process and into sobriety.

 Signs and Symptoms of Alcohol Addiction

 People struggling with alcohol addiction tend to exhibit a range of symptoms.
 These signs can vary from mild to extreme, depending on the severity of the addiction.
 These include:

 - Ignoring family, work duties, and other activities in order to drink

 - Unable to stop drinking on their own